Amitabh1989/IITR_Image_Compression_KMeans/README.md

 To explore it, read an image having multiple colors where a large number of colors will be unused, and many of the pixels in the image will have similar or even identical colors.
 Cluster these several colors into a 16 different clusters and show the compressed image.

 Solution by Amitabh Suman

+Takes user inout for image with a defaul inage to see the complete work of the Algorithm.